Want to get the best performance from your wireless network? Here are some easy things you can do.

 - Check for Compatibility: Wireless devices use many different protocols for connectivity.
 Your Frontier router can work with all modern wireless standards including 802.11b, 802.11g, 802.11n, and 802.11ac.
 The router’s firmware is updated regularly and automatically.
 You don’t have to do anything.

 - Access your internet service outside on your porch.
 Place your wireless router near a window.

 - Keep your devices current.
 An updated computer or device will work better with your wireless network.
 Newer operating systems have features and setup wizards made for home networking.

 Frontier's customer service supports any equipment provided to you by Frontier.
-If your network uses equipment not provided by Frontier, contact the manufacturer for help.
+If you change your router, for example, to equipment not provided by Frontier, contact the manufacturer for help.